Pkcs11Interop/empty-pkcs11/README.md

 ### Linux

-Execute the build script on a 64-bit Linux machine with GCC, GNU Make and GCC multilib support installed (available in [build-essential](https://packages.ubuntu.com/bionic/build-essential) and [gcc-multilib](https://packages.ubuntu.com/bionic/gcc-multilib) packages on Ubuntu 18.04 LTS):
+Execute the build script on a 64-bit Linux machine with GCC, GNU Make and GCC multilib support installed (available in [build-essential](https://packages.ubuntu.com/noble/build-essential) and [gcc-multilib](https://packages.ubuntu.com/noble/gcc-multilib) packages on Ubuntu 24.04 LTS):

 	cd build/linux/
 	sh build.sh

 The script should use GCC to build both 32-bit (`empty-pkcs11-x86.so`) and 64-bit (`empty-pkcs11-x64.so`) versions of the library.

-### Mac OS X
+### macOS

-Execute the build script on a 64-bit Mac OS X machine with [Xcode](https://developer.apple.com/xcode/) and its "Command Line Tools" extension installed:
+Execute the build script on a 64-bit macOS machine with [Xcode](https://developer.apple.com/xcode/) and its "Command Line Tools" extension installed:

-	cd build/osx/
+	cd build/macos/
 	sh build.sh

 The script should use GCC to build both 32-bit (`empty-pkcs11-x86.dylib`) and 64-bit (`empty-pkcs11-x64.dylib`) versions of the library.

 ### Android

-Execute the build script on a 64-bit Windows machine with [Android NDK r19](https://developer.android.com/ndk/) (or newer) unpacked in `C:\android-ndk` folder:
+Execute the build script on a 64-bit Windows machine with [Android NDK r26d](https://developer.android.com/ndk/) (or newer) unpacked in `C:\android-ndk` folder:

 	cd build/android/
 	build.bat